 · Recent commentators on Job, since about the 1970s, have produced a curious coalescence of traditional and postmodern interests that reads the Job Scroll as a single united work; traditionalists because they want a unified and consistent (inspired) perspective presented by a single author.
 Postmodernists because ... well, the finished “book” is what we have before us and we might as well make the best of it.
 Besides, any “historical analysis” would privilege some parts of the Scroll against other parts, introducing modern biases.
 Never mind that the “poet” ceases to be a credible composer in the process.

 Along the way, I found a few quotes that encouraged my reading:

 “Within the general form of a debate by means of long addresses, the poem contains poetic pieces that may be regarded as independent compositions.”
 Robert H. Pfeiffer, Introduction to the Old Testament, Harper Bros., 1948, p.
 685.

 "[The debate] itself is far from homogeneous, in either language or thought.
 It is a collection of diverse materials, with a variety of styles and a wealth of ideas in which there is often a clash of opinion."
 (Francis L. Anderson, Job, "Tyndale Old Testament Commentaries," Inter-Varsity Press, 1976, p.
 45.)"The debate between Job and his three friends has a highly literary form, not resembling an informal debate in which there would be interruptions and shorter speeches.
 It is formal, allowing each of the speakers to finish before another responds....
 Snaith well observed...
 'Job is scarcely a dialogue...
 The content of each speech is usually strangely independent of what has gone before and what follows.' " (Tremper Longman III, Job, Baker Academic, 2012, p.
-55.)
+55, italics added.)